nbogojevic/piHomeEasy/README.md

 - Install wiringPi library as described.
 - Run `g++ piHomeEasy.cpp -o piHomeEasy -lwiringPi`

-Tool can be built by running `./build.sh` inside project directory.
+Tool can be built by running `sudo ./build.sh` inside project directory.

-Tool can be installed into `/usr/local/bin` by running `./install.sh` inside project directory.
+Tool can be installed into `/usr/local/bin` by running `sudo ./install.sh` inside project directory.

 ## Running the tool